ddysher/ml-notes/ml-notes/glossary.md

 ## RMSprop

 RMSprop and Adadelta have both been developed independently around the same time stemming from the need to resolve Adagrad's radically diminishing learning rates.
-RMSprop stands for RMS propagation, it as well divides the learning rate by an exponentially decaying average of squared gradients.
+Similar to AdaDelta, the RMSProp algorithm fixes this by accumulating only the gradients from the most recent iterations (as opposed to all the gradients since the beginning of training), i.e. it divides the learning rate by an exponentially decaying average of squared gradients.

 Unlike AdaDelta, RMSprop requires an initial learning rate to be specified, but the general idea of RMSprop and Adadelta is very similar.